Description

 Based on the content of this course, I can:

-• Discuss some neuroanatomical differences between autism and ADHD
+- Discuss neuroanatomical similarities and differences between autism and ADHD